Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 By session 3, your therapist should articulate goals, a general approach, and how they will measure progress.
 If every session feels aimless, ask directly about the treatment plan.

 Some sessions will be emotionally difficult, especially when processing trauma.
 But you should feel overall improvement over weeks.
-If you consistently feel worse after sessions without any forward movement, the approach may not be right for you.
+If you consistently feel worse with no forward movement, the approach may not fit.

-After your first session, ask yourself four questions: (1) Did the therapist listen more than they talked?
-(2) Did you feel understood and not judged?
-(3) Did the therapist explain their approach and what to expect?
-(4) Do you feel comfortable being honest with this person?
-If you answered yes to most of these, the fit is likely good.
+After your first session, ask yourself: did the therapist listen more than they talked?
+Did you feel understood and not judged?
+Did they explain their approach and what to expect?
+Do you feel comfortable being honest with them?
+If most answers are yes, the fit is likely good.
 Give it 2 to 3 sessions before deciding.
-Research shows the therapeutic relationship is the strongest predictor of positive outcomes, more important than any specific technique or credential.
+Research suggests the therapeutic relationship is one of the strongest predictors of positive outcomes, more important than any single technique or credential.

 Is it okay to switch therapists?

-Absolutely.
-Switching therapists is normal and sometimes necessary.
-Common reasons to switch include: feeling unheard or dismissed, lack of progress after 8 to 12 sessions, personality mismatch, the therapist pushing an approach that does not feel right, or life changes that require a different specialization.
-You do not owe your therapist an explanation, but a brief conversation can help them improve.
-Most therapists will support your decision and can provide referrals.
+Yes.
+Switching is normal and sometimes necessary.
+Common reasons include feeling unheard, lack of progress after 8 to 12 sessions, a personality mismatch, or life changes that call for a different specialization.
+You do not owe an explanation, though a brief conversation can help the therapist learn.
+Most therapists will support your decision and may even provide a referral.

-Should I see a therapist who specializes in my issue?
+Should I see a therapist who specializes in my concern?

-For common concerns (general anxiety, mild to moderate depression, stress, life transitions), any competent therapist will be effective.
-For specialized issues (PTSD, eating disorders, OCD, substance abuse, couples counseling), a specialist makes a meaningful difference.
-Specialized therapists have additional training and experience with specific evidence-based protocols.
-For example, OCD treatment with Exposure and Response Prevention (ERP) requires specific training that not all therapists have.
+For common concerns (general anxiety, mild to moderate depression, life transitions), most competent therapists will be effective.
+For specialized issues (PTSD, eating disorders, OCD, substance use, couples), a specialist makes a meaningful difference.
+Specialized therapists have additional training in evidence-based protocols.
+For example, OCD treatment with Exposure and Response Prevention (ERP) requires specific training that not every therapist has.

 What should I ask in a consultation call?

-Key questions for a 15-minute consultation: (1) What is your experience with my specific concern?
+Useful questions for a 15-minute consultation: (1) What is your experience with my concern?
 (2) What therapeutic approach do you typically use?
 (3) How do you measure progress?
 (4) What does a typical treatment plan look like for this issue?
-(5) Do you accept my insurance, and what is the session fee?
-(6) What is your availability?
+(5) Do you accept my insurance, and what is your fee?
+(6) What does your availability look like?
 These questions help you assess competence, fit, and logistics in a brief conversation.